 Content Analytics overview

 Content Analytics uses an AI and machine learning based featurization service to break content down into components and attributes.
-By creating a structured metadata profile on all your content, you can analyze what content and what attributes of that content drives business results.
+By creating a structured metadata profile on all your content, you can analyze what content and what attributes of that content drive business results.

 In addition to the creation of this structured metadata profile, Content Analytics provides an identity service that identifies assets and experiences using a single identifier.
 The identity service can recognize when the exact same asset appears in more than one place.
 When that happens, the instances of this asset are treated as the same asset, allowing for a more holistic view of content usage and consumption.